 Sixth Form Admissions

-In addition to students currently on the roll of Drapers’ Academy 10 external Year 12 students will be admitted, subject to the following rules:
+In addition to students currently on the roll of Drapers’ Academy, a minimum of 10 external Year 12 students will be admitted, subject to the following rules:

 Places on individual courses of study are limited.
 In the event of oversubscription for a particular course of study, priority will be given to siblings of pupils attending Drapers’ Academy at the deadline for application and who will still be attending Drapers’ Academy in September 2020 and any remaining places on the course or courses in question, will be given to applicants in descending order of their total GCSE (or equivalent qualification) point scores.